Mediation analysis with unmeasured confounding between parallel mediators and outcome: Introduction

 \section{Introduction}

-Mediation analysis plays a crucial role across diverse disciplines such as psychology, social science, and genetic epidemiology.
-Its purpose is to explore how the effect of a treatment on an outcome is transmitted through a mediator variable.
+Mediation analysis aims to explore how the effect of a treatment on an outcome is transmitted through a mediator variable.
 The primary objective is to disentangle the overall causal effect into a direct treatment-outcome link and an indirect effect through the mediator.
-Initially, mediation analysis focused on a single mediator within linear structural equation models \citep{baron1986moderator}.
-However, as datasets with numerous variables have become more accessible, recent strides in causal inference have expanded the mediation model to encompass multivariate or high-dimensional mediators \citep{imai2013identification,vanderweele2014mediation,daniel2015causal,huang2016hypothesis,zhang2021mediation,xia2022decomposition,xia2023identification,lin2023testing}.
+Initially, mediation analysis focused on a single mediator within linear structural equation models \citep{baron1986moderator}. {This framework has since been extended to semiparametric methods (e.g., \citealp{tchetgen2012semiparametric}) and, more recently, to machine-learning approaches that enable flexible estimation of nonlinear mediation effects \citep{xu2022deepmed}.
+Meanwhile, the increasing availability of high-dimensional data has driven methodological advances extending mediation analysis to settings with multiple or high-dimensional mediators \citep{imai2013identification,vanderweele2014mediation,daniel2015causal,huang2016hypothesis,yang2025causal}.